BluDay/virtualjoystick/README.md

 </div>

 ### Information
-VirtualJoystick is a virtual touch-enabled joystick, made specifically for the Universal Windows Platform.
+VirtualJoystick is a virtual joystick, made specifically for the Universal Windows Platform.

 VirtualJoystick is unlike any other UWP based joystick.
 VirtualJoystick is visually pleasing and flexible.
 Support for gamepad and touch is present.